wp-plugins/flyzoo/readme.txt

 * **Pop out chat windows**: enjoy your conversations in external browser windows

 * **Customization**: customize colors, layout and features

-* **Single Sign On**: users can join the chat using their existing WordPress accounts

 * **Cloud based**: hosted chat, built to ensure a fast message delivery without overloading your server